bgeo-gis/mapproxy-docker/README.md

 ### QGIS Project Setup

 1. Copy your original QGIS project (in this example, the `ws` Giswater project), open it and add the new materialized views as layers.
-2. Apply the main layers' styles to their respective materialized layers (you can do this using the right click from the QGIS TOC):
+2. Apply the main layers styles to their respective materialized counterparts (you can do this using the right click from the QGIS TOC):
    - `v_edit_arc` → `ws_t_arc`
    - `v_edit_node` → `ws_t_node`
    - `v_edit_connec` → `ws_t_connec`